-Parity Technologies Ltd (formerly known as Ethcore) the blockchain core technology company and creator of the Parity Ethereum software announced version 1.6.2 of the client has been released.
+Parity Technologies Ltd (formerly known as Ethcore) the blockchain core technology company and creator of the Parity Ethereum software announced version 1.6.2 of their Ethereum client has been released.

-Parity is a fast and light Ethereum client which is integrated directly into your web browser.
-Using it you can access all the features of the Ethereum network including powerful Decentralised applications and the multitude of cryptocurrencies issued on ethereum.
+The light Ethereum client is integrated directly into your web browser and can be used to access all the features of the Ethereum network including powerful decentralized applications and the multitude of cryptocurrencies issued on Ethereum.
 Parity is currently available for Windows, Ubuntu/Debian, OSX and as a Docker container.

 The major release introduced a few new features including: